zjunlp/EasyEdit/README.md

 | Defer | | ✅ |✅  |  |  |  | | ✅ |
 | [AlphaEdit](https://github.com/zjunlp/EasyEdit/blob/main/easyeditor/models/alphaedit/README.md) | |✅ |✅  |  |  |  | | |

+> ❗️❗️ If you intend to use Mistral, please update the `transformers` library to version 4.34.0 manually.
+You can use the following code: `pip install transformers==4.34.0`.

 We also support some knowledge editing methods for LMMs (Large Multimodal Models).
-Please refer to [MultimodalEdit](https://github.com/zjunlp/EasyEdit/blob/main/examples/MultimodalEdit.md) for more details.
+Please refer to [MultimodalEdit.md](https://github.com/zjunlp/EasyEdit/blob/main/examples/MultimodalEdit.md) for more details.
 | **Method** | MiniGPT-4 | BLIP-2 | LLaVA-OneVision | Qwen2-VL |
 | :-------: | :-------: | :-------: | :-------: | :-------: |
 | MEND | ✅ | ✅ |  |  |